Se habla español

 Occasionally, this diameter may be specified to the precision of a half-inch increment.
 It is a less common practice, but a three-digit number can be used to indicate the diameter of a wheel; this format means the diameter in millimeters.

-This explanation will help you understand tire codes and dimensions better.
-You might also like our fuel cost calculator if you find the insights here helpful.
+This explanation will help you better understand tire codes and dimensions.
+If you find the insights here helpful, you might also like our fuel cost calculator.
 It’s an excellent tool for assessing your vehicle expenses.

 How To Read Your Tires